bashrc2/epicyon/manual/manual.md

 ### Devop
 Devops are permitted to perform some routine administration functions, such as monitoring instance performance graphs.
 # Following
+On the main timeline screen at the top right of the centre column there is a search icon which looks like a magnifying glass.
+By convention within the fediverse the search function is also the way to look up and follow other people.
+Enter the handle (@name@domain) or URL of the profile page for the person that you want to follow and select *search*.
+If the account is found then its details will appear and you can choose to follow or not.

+Once you are following someone then selecting their profile picture and then the *unfollow* button will remove the follow.
 # Creating posts
 ## Post scopes
 ## Attachments